YanaArtis/VR_UI/README.md

 Now VR_UI works on Cardboard, Gear VR, Oculus Rift + Touch.
 We plan to support HTC Vive and Daydream too.

 ### Build Status
-VR_UI in master branch is in alpha state.
-VR_UI in develop branch has unfinished changes and is not functional for a day - until changes will be finished.
+VR_UI is in alpha state.

 ### News
 **6/22/2017**